La Jerne Terry Cornish

-La Jerne Terry Cornish is an American academic administrator who is the 10th president of Ithaca College.
+La Jerne Terry Cornish is an American academic administrator, who has been the current president of Ithaca College since August 2021.
 She was previously the provost, executive vice president, and interim president at Ithaca.
 Cornish was a professor and the associate provost for undergraduate students at Goucher College.

 Early life and education

 Cornish was born to Dolores Stokes and Joe W. Terry.
 She has two brothers.

 Cornish completed a B.A. in English at Goucher College in 1983.
 She worked as a language arts instructor for Baltimore City Public Schools from 1983 to 1992.
 She was the coordinator of the Canton Project (Maryland's Tomorrow) from 1992 to 1998.
 Cornish earned a M.Ed. with a concentration in at-risk students from Goucher College in 1994.
 She also worked as a house principal at the Highland House from 1996 to 1998.
 Cornish was an assistant principal at Canton Middle School in 1998.

 She earned a Ph.D. in language, literacy, and culture at the University of Maryland, Baltimore County in May 2005.
 Her dissertation was titled Do you See What I See?
 An Analysis of Beginning Teachers', Mentors', and Principals' Perceptions of the Blum Mentoring Program.
 Patricia Scully was her doctoral advisor.